IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 Should the network provide such a resolver for use, then there is no reason not to use it, as the network operator has clearly thought about this.

 Some manufacturers would like to have a fallback to using a public resolver to mitigate against local misconfiguration.
-There are a number of reasons to avoid this, or at least do this very carefully.
+There are a number of reasons to avoid this, detailed in {{tailorednames}}.
+The public resolver might not return the same tailored names that the MUD controller would get.

 It is recommended that use of non-local resolvers is only done when the locally provided resolvers provide no answers to any queries at all, and do so repeatedly.
 The use of the operator provided resolvers SHOULD be retried on a periodic basis, and once they answer, there SHOULD be no further attempts to contact public resolvers.